LaifsV1/YUP/reference_manual.md

 		will only add `[A to B]`, `[not A]` and `[plus 1]` into the hypothesis context if `A => B`, `(A => Falsity)`, and `forall n : nat . suc n` are respectively well-formed `propositions`.
 - **Theorems**:
-	- These add to the hypothesis context the `Theorem` label, and it's corresponding `Statement` only if the `Statement` is a well-formed proposition and the proof provided under `Proof` is valid.
+	- These add to the hypothesis context the `Theorem` label, and its corresponding `Statement` only if the `Statement` is a well-formed proposition and the proof provided under `Proof` is valid.
 For instance:

 			Theorem [not (P and not P)]:
     			Statement: (P and (P => Falsity)) => Falsity